 In 1973 Mr. Combs earned a bachelor's degree in Economics at the University of Virginia, where he also completed his doctoral course work in economics in 1975.
 He is a charter member of the International Association of Energy Economics and is a member of the American Nuclear Society.

 During his career, Mr. Combs has presented a number of papers at a variety of nuclear industry and energy economics conferences throughout the world.
-In addition, he has had his work published in academic and public policy journals.
+In addition, he has had his work published in academic and public policy journals and has contributed a chapter to Uranium for Nuclear Power.
 Because of his extensive background in nuclear fuel market matters, Mr. Combs has been interviewed and widely quoted in the media, including such publications as The New York Times, The Washington Post, The Moscow Times, Forbes, Fortune, Energy Risk, and Nuclear Industry, and has appeared on various radio and television programs.